 - New Media Design BFA

-Every day, millions of people engage in interactive digital experiences, from smartphones and smart TVs to tablets, wearables, gaming systems, and more.
+Every day, millions of people engage in interactive digital experiences, from smartphones and smart TVs to tablets, wearables, game systems, and more.
 In the new media design degree, you’ll explore dynamic aspects of digital design–visual design, user experience design, interaction, motion graphics, and technology—that give you the skills you need to create captivating, interactive media.
 Courses explore visual design foundations, 2D and 4D design, animation, information design, user interface design, user experience design, 3D modeling, motion graphics, web and multimedia technologies, usability research, and programming.
 Your impressive portfolio of projects will show off your skills for a career as a motion graphics designer, web developer, art director, interaction designer, content design analyst, and more.

 - New Media Interactive Development BS